 4. Pax 3 – The Pax 3 has the best battery life out of any single battery unit.
 Despite its small size and single Li-Ion battery the Pax 3 still consistently gets 90+ minutes of battery life

-5. IQ – The IQ is another single Li-Ion unit that only gets about three quarter the battery life of the Pax 3, however the IQ has replaceable batteries so you can carry extras.
+5. IQ 2 Vaporizer – The IQ is another single Li-Ion unit that only gets about three quarter the battery life of the Pax 3, however, the IQ has replaceable batteries so you can carry extras.

 1. Mighty – The Mighty uses an LED display to select any temp ranging from 104F – 410F.
 The buttons are very nice and don’t stick at all and the display is very easy to see/read.
 This is one of the best portable vaporizers if you want absolute control over the temp you choose to vape at.
-I also noticed that the Mighty held it’s temp a LOT better than other models.
+I also noticed that the Mighty held its temp a LOT better than other models.
 With aggressive draws, I only lose 10-15 degrees but some other models can lose almost 100 degrees!
-The vaping of your herbs are much more consistent with the Mighty and it’s the same way with the Crafty.
+The vaping of your herbs is much more consistent with the Mighty and it’s the same way with the Crafty Plus.

-3. ArGo – The Arizer Go is my my most used Arizer unit, its the first one I feel comfortable taking along in my pocket without worrying about breaking the stem.
+3. ArGo – The Arizer Go is my most used Arizer unit, it’s the first one I feel comfortable taking along in my pocket without worrying about breaking the stem.
 It has full temp control on the unit that is easy to use.
 Overall I think this is a really good unit.
-It is priced in the middle so it’s not a budget unit like the Starry or the ONE, however its also not premium priced like the IQ and the Mighty.
+It is priced in the middle so it’s not a budget unit like the Starry or the ONE, however, it’s also not premium priced like the IQ2 and the Mighty.

 4. PoTV ONE – You may have noticed the theme here, I broke this category down by price since all of these units have full temp control.
 The ONE is the second cheapest one on the list.
 It actually has some of the least draw resistance and it actually rips one of the hardest, but the battery life is lackluster, and the vapor comes out on the hotter end.
 But if you want a cheap heavy hitter this might be your best bet.